 7. Building with Blocks

-One of the easy, no-mess activities for 3 year olds at home is to let them build with blocks.
-It is amazing how much fun they have and how creative they can be with this simple activity.
+One of the easy, no-mess activities for 3-year-olds at home is to let them build with blocks.
+It is amazing how much fun and creative they can be with this simple activity.

 Blocks are also a great way for children to learn about shapes, sizes, colors, and patterns.